-Some drugs should be stopped one or two days before a Myelography study.
-These include certain antipsychotic medications, antidepressants, blood thinners, and some other drugs.
-The most important type of medication that must be stopped is blood thinners (anticoagulants).
-If you are taking blood thinners, you should speak with your physician about alternative methods of maintaining anticoagulation while you are undergoing a Myelogram.
+Some drugs—including antipsychotic medications, antidepressants, and blood thinners—shouldn’t be taken one or two days before undergoing a Myelography study.
+The most important type of medication that a patient should stop taking prior to a study is blood thinners (anticoagulants).
+If you take blood thinners, contact your physician about alternative methods of maintaining anticoagulation while you undergo a Myelogram.

-You will be asked to remove some of your clothes and will be given a gown to wear during the exam.
-You may also be asked to remove jewelry, removable dental appliances, eyeglasses and any metal objects or clothing that might interfere with the X-ray images.
+When you come in for a myelography study, you will need to remove some of your clothes and will receive a gown to wear during the exam.
+You also might need to remove jewelry, removable dental appliances, eyeglasses, and any metal objects or clothing that might interfere with X-ray images.

-At the conclusion of the Myelogram, the patient usually remains in the ER for an observation period of about two-three hours and is then discharged.
-You should arrange to have a relative or friend take you home.
+When the Myelogram is complete, patients usually remain in the ER for an observation period of two to three hours before being discharged.
+With this in mind, you should arrange to have a relative or friend take you home afterward.

-An X-ray to view bone structures following an injection of a contrast fluid into a joint area.
-When the fluid leaks into an area that it does not belong, disease or injury may be considered, as a leak would provide evidence of a tear, opening, or blockage.
+An arthrogram is an X-ray that views bone structures after contrast fluid is injected into a joint area.
+When contrast fluid leaks where it doesn’t belong, disease or injury is possible—as a leak might indicate a tear, opening, or blockage.

-A radiologist, a physician specialized in radiology, injects the contrast medium into the joint using Fluoroscopy to help guide the injection needle into the correct position.
+During the procedure, a radiologist injects the contrast fluid into the joint using fluoroscopy to guide the injection needle into the correct position.

-Once the injection is finished, images of the joint are taken using Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scan.
-While a plain MRI or CT can provide some information of the soft tissue structures, an arthrogram can sometimes provide much more detailed information about what is wrong within the joint.
+Once the injection is finished, the radiologist uses a Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scan to take images of the joint area.
+While an MRI or CT scan provides some information about soft tissue structures, an arthrogram can provide much more detailed information about what’s wrong within the joint.

-It may be best to wear comfortable clothing with easy access to the joint being examined.
+Remember to wear comfortable clothing to your scheduled appointment to allow for easy access to the joint being examined.